heimojuh/heimojuh.github.com/_posts/2013-11-29-we-dont-work-with-our-hands.md

 And being something and reflecting on something that we'd might want to **be**. just don't come easy to us.
 Especially after we're rigged on exploring the system which holds the mechanics on steering our work.
 And that **is** a powerful thing, and we should clean up the waste as we encounter, but it will only get us so far.

-We don't work with out hands.
+We don't work with our hands.

 Thus, in that context, after explaining the basic property, and the only property, of Antimatter principle, which is *"Attend to folks’ needs"*, it might feel a bit peculiar why there's still need for something more **tangible**.